Efficient Continual Pre-training for Building Domain Specific Large Language Models: Experimental Setup

 \subsection{Training Setup and Infrastructure}

 For our benchmark pre-trained LLM model, we select 1B and 6.9B parameter models from the Pythia suite \citep{pythia}.
 The Pythia model suite offers a diverse array of model sizes, ranging from 70 million to 12 billion parameters.
-The continual pre-training configuration is tailored from Pythia's training setup \cite{pythia}.
+Continual pre-training configuration is derived from Pythia's training setup reported in \citet{pythia}.
 Specifically, we set a learning rate of 1.2e-05 for {FinPythia-6.9B} and 3e-05 for \textit{FinPythia-1B}, the smallest learning rates in their original schedules.
 We use small learning rates to mitigate catastrophic forgetting.
 We keep them constant throughout the course for efficient pre-training.
 We use the precision of bf16 rather than fp16 used in Pythia.
 We half the original batch size to 512.

-We run the continual pre-training job on one P4d.24xlarge instance through AWS SageMaker.
+We run the continual pre-training job on a single AWS P4d.24xlarge instance.
 As the model size is moderate, we only use data parallelism via DeepSpeed ZeRO Stage 2 \citep{deepspeed_RasleyRRH20} with activation checkpointing enabled.
 It takes 18 days for {FinPythia-6.9B} to pre-train and 3 days for {FinPythia-1B} to pre-train on 24 billion tokens.